swiss-seismological-service/scdetect/README.md

 > **NOTE**: At the time being, SeisComP's
 > [bindings configuration](https://www.seiscomp.de/doc/base/concepts/configuration.html#bindings-configuration)
 > allows configuration to be provided for stations, only.
 In order to allow
-> users to supply configuration on sensor location granularity, `scdetect`
+> users to supply configuration on sensor location granularity, `scdetect-cc`
 > makes use of so called *sensor location profiles*.

 In general, bindings are configured the easiest with SeisComP's configuration